Frequently Asked Questions (FAQ)

 - Confirmed malware only: Please do only submit confirmed / vetted malware samples to MalwareBazaar.
 Do not submit any suspicious or benign files to MalwareBazaar.

 - Adware is not malware: Unlike Malware, most common Adware (aka Potential Unwanted Programs - PUPs) do need some sort of user interaction.
-In many cases, they also come with a licences agreement that the user has to accept and that is more or less transparent with regards to what the Adware does.
+In many cases, they also come with a licence agreement that the user has to accept and that is more or less transparent with regards to what the Adware does.
 Please refrain from submitting Adware to MalwareBazaar.

 - Fresh malware samples: There are gazillions malware samples out there.
 Please refrain from uploading malware samples older than 10 days to MalwareBazaar.